Gurbert/micawber/docs/getting_started.rst

      'version': u'1.0',
      'width': 459}

-More information can be found in the :py:class:`~micawber.providers.Provider` API docs.
+More information can be found in the :py:class:`~micawber_bs4_classes.providers.Provider` API docs.

 ProviderRegistry
 ----------------

-The :py:class:`~micawber.providers.ProviderRegistry` is a way of organizing lists of providers.
+The :py:class:`~micawber_bs4_classes.providers.ProviderRegistry` is a way of organizing lists of providers.
 URLs can be requested from the registry and if *any* provider matches it will be used, otherwise a ``ProviderException`` will be raised.

 The ``ProviderRegistry`` also supports an optional simple caching mechanism.

-Here is an excerpt from the code from the :py:func:`micawber.providers.bootstrap_basic` function, which is handy for grabbing a ``ProviderRegistry`` with a handful of basic providers
+Here is an excerpt from the code from the :py:func:`micawber_bs4_classes.providers.bootstrap_basic` function, which is handy for grabbing a ``ProviderRegistry`` with a handful of basic providers
 pre-populated: